fersoria001/full-text-search/README.md

-# Product Search Trie
+# Full text Search Trie

-Product Search Trie is a TypeScript project that demonstrates the usage of a trie data structure to efficiently search for products based on their titles and descriptions.
+Full text Search Trie is a TypeScript project that demonstrates the usage of a trie data structure to efficiently search for products based on their titles and descriptions.

 ## Table of Contents